SJTU-IPADS/SQLSolver-artifacts/README.md

 ```

 You will find that the number of proved cases and the verification speed are compatible with the data in the paper.

-Note that some data are not affected by different versions of SQLSolver, such as the verification capability and verification speed of baseline verifiers.
-These data have been reproduced by the scripts of the latest version.
-Therefore, it is unnecessary to reproduce these data again.